Have I got a Christmas treat for you!

 “John is realizing his ambition to become a gentleman farmer,” said my mother to a friend.

 “What’s a gentleman farmer?”
 I asked, picturing a man, suited and tied, sitting on a tractor.
-“It’s someone who farms for pleasure rather than for money.” she replied.
+“It’s someone who farms for pleasure rather than for money,” was the reply.

 “But there are no ferns around here…” I said between sneezes.